Bangkit-2022-NusaL/NusaL-CC/README.md

 This is Cloud Computing repository for NusaL application.

 # Introduction
-NusaL is an Android application supported with a REST API using the ExpressJs Framework for Node.js and MongoDB as the database.
+NusaL is an Android application supported with a REST API using the ExpressJs Framework for Node.js and MongoDB as the database to store the user data.
 This API is then being deployed using Google App Engine (GAE) with its database (MongoDB) using a Virtual Machine from Google Compute Engine (GCE).

 # Deployment
 * **Google Cloud Platform (GCP)**